Loving Her Heart – Body, Mind and Spirit

 The annual Love Your Heart Expo occurs on the third Thursday of February.
 The popular event provides education and screening opportunities for women in hopes of raising awareness of women’s unique cardiovascular risk factors.

 Registration for the 2021 Love Your Heart Expo will open January 2021.
+Sign up to get notified when registration is available.

 View pictures from the 2020 Love Your Heart Expo.